TEF

 Where necessary, engage competent authorities

-Where a company's response is inadequate or absent, TEF submits documented research findings to relevant statutory authorities, financial institutions or courts — always in accordance with law.
+Where a corporate body's response is inadequate or absent, TEF submits documented research findings to relevant statutory authorities, domestic and international, financial institutions or courts — always in accordance with law.

 Why public-record analysis matters